 Cap Numbers are awarded to Members who competed on the “field of play” in Open and Youth Australian Surf Life Saving Championships Championship Finals.

-Note: For the avoidance of doubt, the following are NOT eligible to receive an Australian Surf Life Saving Championship Cap Number - surf belt handlers, other handlers, reserves, heat competitors, coaches, IRB and Masters winners.
+Note: For the avoidance of doubt, the following are NOT eligible to receive an Australian Surf Life Saving Championship Cap Number - surf belt handlers, other handlers, reserves, heat competitors, coaches, pool rescue, IRB and Masters winners.

 Each individual winner and each individual member of a winning team is to receive a unique number.